 }

 The rule body specifies the individual steps to be performed in order to fulfil the rule postcondition (if stated).
 A rule body may contain variable declarations, (assignment) expressions, explicit rule calls, instantiator calls, execution of system commands or iterated execution of these elements.
 The statements (ended by a semicolon or a statement block) given in a rule body are executed in the given sequence.
 The helper rule defines a “function” returning a derived value, in particular to enable the reuse of complex expressions.
 We will discuss these individual elements in the following subsections.

+Rules can be annotated similar to Java, e.g.,

+@dispatchBasis

+Integer helper(Integer param) =

+{

+param + 100;

+}

+We define the following annotations (case insensitive naming):

+@override: The annotated operation overrides an already existing operation with the same or a refined signature.
+An implementation shall emit at least a warning if there is no overridden base operation.

+@dispatchBasis: The annotated operation acts as basis for dynamic dispatch calls and, thus, typically utilizes the most generic types.

+@dispatchCase: The annotated operation overrides directly or transitively a dispatch basis operation.
+An implementation shall emit at least a warning if there is no overridden dispatch basis.

 Variable Declarations